Black Rose II

 Black Rose II (Cantonese: 黑玫瑰義結金蘭), also known as 97 Legendary La Rose Noire, is a 1997 Hong Kong comedy film co-directed by Jeffrey Lau and Corey Yuen with action choreography by Yuen Tak.
 Lau wrote the screenplay under the pseudonym "Ann Gee".
 The film is a sequel to Lau's 1992 film 92 Legendary La Rose Noire but features a new storyline and no returning cast members.
-All of the films are ultimately inspired by Chor Yuen's 1965 film Black Rose and its sequels.
-Chor Yuen's wife Hung Nam, who played Chan Mei-Ling in the original 1960s Black Rose films, has a cameo in the film as one of Black Rose's disguises.
+All of the films are ultimately inspired by Chor Yuen's 1965 film The Black Rose and its sequels.
+Chor Yuen's wife Hung Nam, who played Chan Mei-Ling in the original film The Black Rose (1965) and its sequel Spy with My Face (1966), has a cameo in the film as one of Black Rose's disguises.
 Donnie Yen, who would go on to co-direct the next Black Rose film Protégé de la Rose Noire, has a small role as a boxing school owner.

 Plot

 Chi-Mo works at a small restaurant for his pre-operative transsexual boss who is transitioning to female.
 He regularly delivers food to the home of an unknown occupant who leaves the money on the lamp outside her door.
 One day he delivers food to the Swan Lake dance school, where he sees that Yan-Yan, the girl of his dreams, has broken her shoelace so he gives her the string that holds up his pants.
 He signs up for lessons but the school closes and Yan-Yan is attacked by a gang.
 Chi-Mo rushes to save her but she fights off her attackers on her own then departs.
 When they next meet, Yan-Yan is kidnapped by Sandra, a vicious loan shark leading the gang.

 Overhearing his troubles, the woman to whom he regularly delivers food invites him inside, changing disguises from Yan-Yan to Hung Nam and finally revealing herself as the legendary Black Rose, a Robin Hood-like figure who helps the people of Hong Kong.
 She then locks him in a room with Lui Kei, whom she has kept locked up for 30 years out of jealousy while she pretended to be dead so that her students Piu-hung and Yum-fan would not find him.
 In order to defeat Black Rose, Lui Kei teaches Chi-Mo kung fu by making him perform all of the housework.
 Chi-Mo's co-worker Dan, who is also a pre-operative male-to-female transsexual, ends up trapped in the house as well.